So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

 The quickest and safest way to go into labor is to artificially induce labor with prostaglandins and oxytocin.

-Unfortunately, there isn’t a lot of research on quick, natural ways to go into labor.
+Unfortunately, there isn’t a lot of research on other quick, natural ways to go into labor.

 But that doesn’t stop people from trying.

-Here are a few things you may have heard other women do:
+Here are a few things you may have heard other women do to start contractions:

 You may have heard that some women use nipple stimulation as a way to start uterine contractions.